p3r7/awesome-monome-norns/README.md

  - a nasty sounding sample player with **_timber/keys_** (MPC-like) **_timber/player_** (rompler-like)

 For a more complete list, see the [Apps](#apps) section.

+## Lingo

+_norns_ designate both the hardware and software side of the platform.

+It runs independent musical _scripts_ (sometimes also called _apps_) written in the [lua](https://www.lua.org/) programming language.

+In addition to lua, in order to record and play back and manipulate sound, _scripts_ rely on bindings with _softcut_ and/or SuperCollider.
+Bindable SuperCollider sub-scripts are called _engines_.

+_maiden_ is the web-based IDE accessible through `http://norn.local`.

+You might encounter the name _matron_, which designate the program that performs lua code evaluation and provides binding to hardware (screen / encoders / buttons).

+The folder were data (scripts, ) is stored called _dust_.
+It comes bundled with some default scripts, _engines_ & samples ([lines tread](https://llllllll.co/t/norns-dust/14015)).

+Audio can be saved to disk with _tape_, the internal audio recorder.

 ## Hardware